 Slide 3 - Mission

-ITM’s mission is to prepare you for management positions in international trade and global fashion as well as other companies.
+ITM’s mission is to prepare you for management positions in international trade and global fashion companies.

 Slide 4- ITM Facts

-In academic year 2017, ITM is turning twenty-one years old in contrast to FIT, which is turning seventy-two.
+In academic year 2018, ITM is turning twenty-two years old in contrast to FIT, which is turning seventy-four.

 The program has an impressive group of international faculty, who together have lived, worked, taught, and/or lectured in six continents.